oqtane/oqtane.framework/README.md

 # Roadmap
 This project is a work in progress and the schedule for implementing enhancements is dependent upon the availability of community members who are willing/able to assist.

+Backlog (Not Yet Assigned)
+- [ ] Enhance alias concept with a tabular UI and additional configuration properties
+- [ ] Allow language specification in Url (#1731)

 V.3.1.0 ( Q1 2022 )
-- [ ] Authentication extensibility ( ie. Azure B2C, Social logins, etc... )
+- [ ] Authentication extensibility
 - [ ] Configurable password complexity for local authentication
-- [ ] Enhance alias concept with a tabular UI and additional configuration properties
-- [ ] Allow language specification in Url (#1731)

 V.3.0.0 ( Q4 2021 )
 - [x] Migration to .NET 6